Kayn-Pleiades/Team-Profile-Generator/README.md

 ### Commit 6: Manager
 I wrote a test for the Manager class, extended the Employee class into the Manager class, and tested that it works.

+### Commit 7: Engineer
+I wrote a test for the Engineer class, extended the Employee class into the Engineer class, and tested that it works.
+Next I will repeat this process for the Intern class.

 ## Credits
+Class Activities referenced: 10-16, 10-22, 10-24, 10-26, and 10-28.

 ## Questions